-(ref note 1); new missions are encouraged to consider the newer protocol when it becomes available.
-LTP is being renewed while this new protocol is in being developed and matured to ensure continuity of service.
 2. Note on Session Closure and Removal of Session Information

 The state associated with an LTP session should be removed by the receiver when the report confirming reception of the red-part has been acknowledged.
 In particular, if the block also contains green-part data, no persistent state information should be kept once the report reporting reception of the red part has been acknowledged.
 This is necessary because the End-of-Block (EOB) marker will fall on a Green segment and hence will be unreliable.
 If the EOB marker is lost and the receiver still has reception state for the session, there will be no protocol mechanisms to clear that state.
 3. Clarification on Reception of Green-Part Data

-Green-part data reception should be stateless at the receiver.
-Green-part segments should be delivered to the LTP client at the earliest opportunity and in particular there should be no persistent state associated with a Green LTP session (or the Green part of a mixed-color session, as above).
+Green-part data reception should be stateless at the receiving LTP engine.
+Green-part segments should be delivered to the LTP client at the earliest opportunity and implementations should maintain minimal state for green LTP sessions.
+If implementers wish to implement green-part LTP in conjunction with link suspension, they should take care to reuse the session identifiers which were utilized prior to suspension.
 4. Kiyo had a description of a session closure issue with the state machine.